erfan111/qsim/README.md

 The only positional argument is `mode`.
 Select between `optimal_cores,tail`.
 The `tail` mode reports the latency percentiles for the given rates.
 The `optimal_cores` mode tries to find the optimal number of servers (cores) for a given rate and SLA combination.

 ## Example
-`$ python3 main.py tail --interarrival_time exponential 200  --service_time exponential 10 --utilization 16 --discipline sjf --max-cpus 16 --datapoints 30 --cpus 16`
+`$ python3 main.py tail --interarrival_time exponential 200  --service_time exponential 10 --utilization 16 --discipline sjf --max-cpus 16 --datapoints 30 --cpus 16 --mean-service-time 10`

-Simulates a queuing system with 16 servers, single queue with SJF scheduling the arrivals are exponentially distributed with lambda of 200 microseconds and service times have a lambda of 10microseconds.
+Simulates a queuing system with 16 servers, single queue with SJF scheduling the arrivals are exponentially distributed with lambda of 200us and service times have a lambda of 10us.
 The simulation will try 30 different rates from near zero to the point where system utilization becomes 1.
+You must specify the mean service time parameter explicitly to allow the proper definitions of data points for interarrival times.

 The result will be something like this: